DrData/UKF2/README.md

 ### Initialize the state variable, x

 There are three virtual methods that can be specialized by derived class for the specific sensor:
 1. **InitializeMeasurement** - handles the first measurement, initializing the state vector based on the first measurment and sets up the subsequent process.
+If the first measurement is a lidar measurement, then we populate the x and y coordinate of the state vector directly from the measurment and remaining components taken as zero.
+If the first measurement is a radar measurment, we convert the polar coordinate radar measurment into the Cartesian space of the state vector.
+The x and y coordinate can be obtained from r and phi.
+The longitudinal velocity is just r_dot.
+The rest of the state vector are set to zero.

 ### Initializing P
 When available the covariance matrix was initialized using the measurement uncertainy of the corresponding state variable.
 For the variables, x and y, we use the standard deviation of the lidar uncertainty in measuring the position x and y - 0.15 and 0.15.